BCOV ring and holomorphic anomaly equation: Introduction

 In case of dimension one, i.e. for elliptic curves, the counting problem and higher genus Gromov-Witten potentials have been determined by Dijkgraaf \cite{Di} in 1995, where it was remarked that BCOV theory is closely related to the theory of elliptic quasi-modular forms.
 In the same proceedings volume as \cite{Di}, Kaneko and Zagier have presented a general theory of quasi-modular forms introducing the (differential) ring of almost holomorphic modular forms.
 It is also found in \cite{HST} that, for an rational elliptic surface, the higher genus Gromov-Witten potentials are expressed by quasi-modular forms, extending the genus zero result by \cite{MNW},\cite{MNVW}.

 0.1cm

 For Calabi-Yau threefolds, it has been expected that the BCOV holomorphic anomaly equation is defined over a certain differential ring which generalizes the almost holomorphic elliptic modular forms due to Kaneko and Zagier.
 Recently, in physics literatures, Yamaguchi and Yau \cite{YY} and later Alim and L\"ange \cite{AL} have made important developments toward the structure of the expected differential ring of Calabi-Yau threefolds (, see also \cite{ABK},\cite{GKMW}).
 In this paper, to make a parallel argument to the theory due to Kaneko and Zagier, we introduce three different differential rings ${\mathcal R}_{BCOV}^0$, ${\mathcal R}_{BCOV}^{\Gamma}$ and ${\mathcal R}_{BCOV}^{hol}$ over the moduli space of Calabi-Yau threefolds.
-We call these differential rings simply as {\it BCOV rings}.
+We call these differential rings simply {\it BCOV rings}\footnote{Although, for simplicity, we use this terminology in this paper, we can call these rings {\it differential rings on the moduli spaces} as just defined.}.
 Our BCOV rings ${\mathcal R}_{BCOV}^\Gamma$ and ${\mathcal R}_{BCOV}^{hol}$, should be regarded as a natural generalization of the ring of almost holomorphic modular forms and quasi-modular forms, respectively, and may be recognized in the original work\cite{BCOV2} and more explicitly in recent physics literatures\cite{YY},\cite{AL},\cite{ABK},\cite{GKMW}.
 We will introduce another form of the BCOV ring ${\mathcal R}_{BCOV}^0$ and observe that, with this ring, our parallelism to Kaneko-Zagier theory becomes complete.

 0.1cm

 Here we summarize briefly the theory of quasi-modular forms due to Kaneko and Zagier.
 Kaneko-Zagier\cite{KZ} starts from a ring

 with $\tau$ in the upper-half plane, and the standard modular group action, $\tau \mapsto \frac{a \tau + b}{c \tau + d}$.
 Inside this large ring, one first considers the almost modular forms $\widehat M(\Gamma)_k$ of weight $k$ as almost holomorphic functions $F(\tau,\bar \tau)$ on the upper-half plane which transforms like a modular form of weight $k$;